 - Empty hauls related to the transportation of agricultural or horticultural commodities

-While some activities seem like they should qualify as “farming activities” or “food processing” at first glance, the State Board of Equalization gives examples of operations that are ineligible for the partial sales tax exemption on diesel fuel.
+While some activities seem like they should qualify as “farming activities” or “food processing” at first glance, the State Board of Equalization gives examples of operations that are ineligible for the California agricultural tax exemption.
 They include, but are not limited to, the following:

 - Transporting processed food products to the marketplace

 - Buying and reselling plants or animals grown or raised by another party

 - Harvesting evergreen trees that are more than 6 years old

 - Cultivating, raising, or harvesting agricultural or horticultural products for personal use